Isabel Mirrow Brown: Personal life

-She was born in New York City, United States, to Jewish-Russian immigrant parents Sonia and Alexander "Sasha" Mirrow (1893–1977).
+Brown was born in New York City to Jewish-Russian immigrant parents Sonia and Alexander "Sasha" Mirrow (1893–1977).

 She married dancer Kelly Kingman Brown (1928–1981) and had four children: dancers Leslie Browne and Elizabeth, and sons Kelly Brown II, a film producer, and Ethan Brown, who was a soloist dancer with ABT until 2004.
 Kelly Brown, originally from Mississippi, began dancing at a young age under the guidance of his mother Sue, who was a dance instructor.
 He later trained at the Stone-Camryn School of Ballet in Chicago before moving to New York City to join ABT, where he met Isabel.
 At ABT, he collaborated with Agnes de Mille.

 Isabel's husband, Kelly Brown, also made appearances as a featured dancer in several Hollywood musical films, including Seven Brides for Seven Brothers, Daddy Long Legs, The Girl Most Likely, and Oklahoma!.
 On Broadway, he served as the dance captain for I Can Get It for You Wholesale, starring Barbra Streisand.
 Nora Kaye, Arthur Laurents, and Herbert Ross, who later collaborated on The Turning Point, also worked on that show.

 In the 1960s, after Kelly and Isabel had transitioned away from being principal dancers, they relocated to Phoenix, Arizona, where they operated a dance studio.
 However, when their daughters auditioned for School of American Ballet in New York, Leslie was selected, followed by her sister Elizabeth a year later.
 The move to Arizona strained their marriage, as Isabel became homesick for her native New York.
 They divorced a year later, and Isabel returned to New York to support her daughters as they pursued their training there.